scare-scale/ScareScale/src/content/movie/weapons-2025.md

     suspense: 5
     psychological: 4
 tmdbBackdropId: /kyqM6padQzZ1eYxv84i9smNvZAG.jpg
+synopsis: "When all but one child from the same class mysteriously vanish on the same night at exactly the same time, a community is left questioning who or what is behind their disappearance."
 ---
-When all but one child from the same class mysteriously vanish on the same night at exactly the same time, a community is left questioning who or what is behind their disappearance.